RICH AND MOIST ZUCCHINI BREAD

 Baking time might vary depending on your oven.
 Pour batter into greased and floured pans and bake at 350 degrees.
 It makes 2 large loaves.
 If 9 by 5 by 2 inch pans are used, bake 1 hour.
 If 7 by 3 1/2 by 2 inch pans are used, bake 45 to 50 minutes.
 You can also use smaller pans and bake 30 to 35 minutes.
 If a Bundt cake pan is used, bake for 45 minutes.

-Apple Bread: 2 cups peeled and shredded apple
+Apple Bread: Substitute 2 cups peeled and shredded apple for the zucchini

-Sweet Potato Bread: 2 cups peeled and shredded sweet potato
+Sweet Potato Bread: Substitute 2 cups peeled and shredded sweet potato for the zucchini

-Carrot Bread: 2 cups peeled and shredded carrots
+Carrot Bread: Substitute 2 cups peeled and shredded carrots for the zucchini

 My aunt used to call this recipe “All Season Bread” because of the possible ingredient variations.